Ohio CDCA Renewable Phase II – 30-Hour Certification Package

 Package Information

 After earning your CDCA Preliminary credential, the CDCA Renewable (Phase II) certification in Ohio requires an additional 30 hours of education approved by the Ohio Chemical Dependency Professionals Board.
-This package covers all 7 required Phase II courses, so you can complete your remaining hours and move to full CDCA Renewable status without hunting down individual courses across multiple providers.
+This package covers all required Phase II content areas, so you can complete your remaining hours and move to full CDCA Renewable status without hunting down individual courses across multiple providers.

 CEU Matrix is an OCDP-approved distance learning provider.
 All courses are taken fully online at your own pace — no deadlines, no scheduled sessions.
 For a full breakdown of both Phase I and Phase II requirements, see our guide to CDCA certification in Ohio.